 Be sure to factor in the cost of landscaping as well.
 While not usually included in the process of designing a custom home, it should still be factored into your budget.
 If you choose to install a pool or have landscapers build the backyard of your dreams, you need to balance those costs with the project costs of building your custom home.

 Put simply, this factor deals with the design of the house.
 This can include the number of rooms, the number of levels, and even the height of the walls.
-A simple, two-story craftsman style home costs is significantly less than one that is elaborate and made to mimic the old world, European style.
+A simple, two-story craftsman-style home costs significantly less than one that is elaborate and made to mimic the old-world, European style.

 This is partly a function of the shape of the house and the amount of roof, foundation, and wall area needed for the home.
-For example, home with long, rectangular plans mean more walls, and so the price increases.
-Having rooms with high-vaulted ceilings also increases price, since the height of the walls needed to create that large space must be made to address safety concerns and can be difficult to install.
+For example, a home with long, rectangular plans means more walls, and so the price increases.
+Having rooms with high-vaulted ceilings also increases price since the height of the walls needed to create that large space must be made to address safety concerns and can be difficult to install.

 The specifications category can be further broken down into three main categories: structural, finishes, and systems.
 Large swings in price can occur, which makes it especially useful to have a design-build workflow that involves both the builder and the designer at all stages of the process.
 Having a team of both professionals will give you a better understanding of the overall costs in this and the previous categories.
 It will also show how design decisions directly impact your budget.